 The objective of this formula is to provide housing incentives to complement the region's Sustainable Community Strategy (SCS) which together with a Priority Development Area (PDA) focused investment strategy will lead to transportation investments that support focused development.
 The proposed One Bay Area Grant formula also uses actual housing production data from 1999-2006, which has been capped such that each jurisdiction receives credit for housing up to its RHNA allocation.
-Subsequent funding cycles will be based on housing production from ABAG's next housing production (uncapped) contributions to very low and low income housing units.
+Subsequent funding cycles will be based on housing production from ABAG's next housing report to be published in 2013.
+The formula also recognizes jurisdictions' RHNA and past housing production (uncapped) contributions to very low and low income housing units.
 The resulting OBAG fund distribution for each county is presented in Appendix A-4.
 Funding guarantees are also incorporated in the fund distribution to ensure that all counties receive as much funding under the new funding model as compared to what they would have received under the Cycle 1 framework.